Rehabilitation services: All servicesSkip section navigation

 When you need rehabilitation after an illness or injury, a care team will help you reach your goals.
-Allina Health rehabilitation specialists and health care professionals who may lead your recovery may include the following health care professionals.
+You and your family are the most important members of the care team.
+Everyone works together to set realistic individual goals.
+The Allina Health rehabilitation specialists and health care professionals who assist with your recovery may include:

 Your primary care provider guides your overall medical care.
 This is the first medical professional you should contact about any health concerns.

 Physiatrists are specialists in physical medicine and rehabilitation.
 They treat neurologic conditions, including brain injury.
 In complex medical cases, they coordinate a patient's overall medical care, directing a comprehensive team of rehabilitation professionals.
 Their main goal is to improve your quality of life after an illness or injury.

 Physical therapists provide hands-on therapeutic exercise and training for people following an illness or injury.
 They teach patients how to take care of themselves and exercise properly to prevent re-injury in the future.

 Occupational therapists give people the skills they need to participate in daily activities, from work to leisure, so they can live independent and satisfying lives.
 Occupational therapists enhance patient’s abilities by modifying the environment or by adapting the activity to make it easier to participate.

 Speech therapists, formally referred to as speech-language pathologists, treat language and speech disorders, and help patients with swallowing difficulties.
 They also help people regain thinking, reasoning and remembering skills after an injury or illness.